PinewoodPip/epip/docs/Documentation/Utilities/Character.md

 ---Get the infusion level that char is currently preparing (how many times they've cast Source Infuse).
 ---@param char Character
----@return number Infusion count. function Character.GetPreparedInfusionLevel(char) --EE
+---@return number Infusion count. function Character.GetPreparedInfusionLevel(char) -- EE

 ---Returns true if char is preparing a Source Infusion.
 ---@param char Character
 ---@return boolean
-function Character.IsPreparingInfusion(char) --EE
+function Character.IsPreparingInfusion(char) -- EE

 ---Get the stack amount this character needs to apply a T3 to someone else.
 ---**This only takes into account the bonus from infusing!**
 ---@param char Character
----@return number Stacks needed function Character.GetStacksNeededToInflictTier3(char) --EE
+---@return number Stacks needed function Character.GetStacksNeededToInflictTier3(char) -- EE

 ---Returns true if char is a summon.
 ---@param char Character